numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

    * .. attribute:: speed_level

         The level of optimization for speed, as an integer between 0 and 3.

-   * .. attribute:: size_level

-        The level of optimization for size, as an integer between 0 and 2.

    * .. attribute:: inlining_threshold